-The LOSSAN Agency is a joint powers authority (JPA) originally formed in 1989 for the primary purpose of improving passenger rail service along the LOSSAN rail corridor.
+The LOSSAN Agency is a JPA originally formed in 1989 for the primary purpose of improving passenger rail service along the LOSSAN rail corridor.
 It is tasked with increasing ridership, revenue, capacity, reliability, coordination, and safety on the rail line between San Diego, Los Angeles, and San Luis Obispo.
-The LOSSAN Agency is governed by an 11-member Board of Directors (Board) comprised of officials representing rail owners, operators, and planning agencies along the LOSSAN rail corridor.
-The LOSSAN Board includes representatives from nine member agencies (Metro, NCTD, OCTA, Riverside County Transportation Commission (RCTC), San Diego Association of Governments (SANDAG), SDMTS, San Luis Obispo Council of Governments (SLOCOG), Santa Barbara County Association of Governments (SBCAG), and VCTC).
-Amtrak, the California Department of Transportation (Caltrans) Division of Rail and Mass Transportation (DRMT), the California High-Speed Rail Authority (CHSRA), and the Southern California Association of Governments (SCAG) are non-voting, ex-officio members of the LOSSAN Board.
+The LOSSAN Agency is governed by an 11-member Board comprised of officials representing rail owners, operators, and planning agencies along the LOSSAN rail corridor.
+The LOSSAN Board includes representatives from nine member agencies (Metro, NCTD, OCTA, RCTC, SANDAG, SDMTS, SLOCOG, SBCAG, and VCTC).
+Amtrak, Caltrans DRMT, CHSRA, and SCAG are non-voting, ex-officio members of the LOSSAN Board.

 OCTA was selected as the managing agency of the LOSSAN Agency in August 2013, following a competitive request for proposals.
-As the managing agency, OCTA provides all management and administrative support for the LOSSAN Agency as outlined the Administrative Support Agreement (ASA) between the LOSSAN Agency and OCTA.
+As the managing agency, OCTA provides all management and administrative support for the LOSSAN Agency as outlined the ASA between the LOSSAN Agency and OCTA.
 The LOSSAN Agency currently consists of 11 full-time staff members.

-Consistent with the requirements of the ITA, the LOSSAN Agency must submit an annual business plan by April 1 of each year to the Secretary of the California State Transportation Agency (CaISTA).
+Consistent with the requirements of the ITA, the LOSSAN Agency must submit an annual business plan by April 1 of each year to the Secretary of CalSTA.
 The LOSSAN Agency business plan must be reviewed and approved by the Secretary, and is used to develop an annual appropriation request to the state legislature.
 As required by SB 1225, the LOSSAN Agency business plan is consistent with the 2018 California State Rail Plan developed by Caltrans DRMT as well as the 2018 CHSRA Business Plan.